Views Media

 Pros:

-• Aluminum-magnesium alloy composite diaphragm - High rigidity and light weight for extended treble bandwidth
+• Aluminum-magnesium alloy diaphragm for extended treble response

 Cons:

-• Cable quality is mixed - Some users report the cable feels thin and may need replacement
+• Some users report the stock cable feels thin and worth upgrading

 3. KZ EDX PRO - Best Budget Minimalist